 A significant natural disaster or man-made incident may create conditions which would adversely affect the safety and health of emergency responders.
-A significant disaster such as an outbreak of tornadoes or a Category 4 or 5 hurricane would result in hazards such as downed trees and power lines or severely damaged or collapsed structures.
 In addition, secondary events such as fires, explosions, flooding and hazardous material releases may compound the problems and threaten both survivors and rescue personnel.